verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Improved cluster-dump behavior when capturing logs.
 - Rancher namespace is now created by default.

+Known Issues:
+- Importing a Kubernetes v1.21 cluster into Rancher might not work properly.
+Rancher does not currently support Kubernetes v1.21.

 ### v1.1.0
 Fixes:
 - Added support for Kiali.